taryev/PhyEx-Cameras/README.md

 You repeat it for the second CSV with the interests points you need, and at the end you will get a plot with two curves from the two CSV.

 ![Angles](https://i.ibb.co/WpnWjcY/Angles.png)

+We are still working on the interface for calculate angles : 'Interface_Calculate_Angles.py',

+To display the curve of an angle selected from any CSV, you first need to select the folder you want to work in and then the file you want to study.

+Then select the three points of interest that form the angle and press the button to draw the curve.